Electronvolt: Distance

 Conversely, the tiny meson mass differences responsible for meson oscillations are often expressed in the more convenient inverse picoseconds.

 Energy in electronvolts is sometimes expressed through the wavelength of light with photons of the same energy:

 Temperature

 In certain fields, such as plasma physics, it is convenient to use the electronvolt to express temperature.
 The electronvolt is divided by the Boltzmann constant to convert to the Kelvin scale:

 where kB is the Boltzmann constant.

-The kB is assumed when using the electronvolt to express temperature, for example, a typical magnetic confinement fusion plasma is 15 keV (kiloelectronvolt), which is equal to 174 MK (megakelvin).
+The kB is assumed when using the electronvolt to express temperature, for example, a typical magnetic confinement fusion plasma is 15 keV (kiloelectronvolt), which corresponds to 174 MK (megakelvin).